NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 The finalization process is specifically:

-After a replica finds a notarized block, it will start checking whether it has notarized any other blocks in this round.
+After a replica finds a notarized block, it will check whether it has notarized any other blocks in this round.
 If it has not notarized any other blocks, it will broadcast a "finalization share" for the block.
 To prove that it has only issued a notarization share for this block.

 To achieve the finalization of a block, two-thirds of different replicas need to issue finalization share, and then aggregate for the finalization of a block.
 The format of the finalization share is exactly the same as the notarization share (but marked in a specific way to prevent confusion).
 After receiving the finalized block, like the notarization process, it will broadcast to other members again.